danhdav/danhdav.github.io/README.md

 Cloud Computing, AI, Automation, Research

 ## Certifications
+I am currently in the process of attaining my AWS Solutions Architect and CompTIA Security+, but I am already certified in the following:
 - AWS Cloud Practicioner
-- In the process of attaining AWS Solutions Architect and CompTIA Security+
+- ISC2 Certified in Cybersecurity
+- Google IT Support Professional
+I will also do simulations (Forage) or specific programs by companies for learning about a role(s) as well.